bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

+The process - you have to enjoy the process, most genres are agnostic to the process.

 The Worst Two Decades of Rock

 This might seem like a moot point, because what other two decades could it be?
 I might as well have said that this is the worst century of classical music.